pulumi/docs/pulumi-hugo/themes/default/content/blog/google-cloud-7-0/index.md

 The latest major release of the Pulumi Google Cloud Classic Provider is available now!
 This [7.0 release](https://github.com/pulumi/pulumi-gcp/releases/tag/v7.0.0) contains the latest upstream changes to keep you up-to-date along with a highly requested bug fix, keeping your journey in managing Google Cloud resources fresh and smooth.

 The Pulumi Google Cloud Classic provider can be used to provision any of the cloud resources available in the upstream provider.
 It is part of the suite of [Pulumi official providers](https://www.pulumi.com/docs/intro/cloud-providers/), which means that it is officially maintained and supported by Pulumi.
-The provider is also open source and available on [GitHub](https://github.com/pulumi/pulumi-gcp) for you to contribute to and improve.
+The provider is also open source and available on [GitHub](https://github.com/pulumi/pulumi-gcp) for you to contribute and grow.

 <!--more-->

+If you are new to Pulumi and would like to get started with the Google Cloud provider, visit any of these pages to jump right in!

+- [Getting Started](https://www.pulumi.com/docs/clouds/gcp/get-started/) - A guided walkthrough for creating your first project
+- [Setup & Install](https://www.pulumi.com/registry/packages/gcp/installation-configuration/) - Instructions on installing the Google Cloud provider
+- [How-to guides](https://www.pulumi.com/registry/packages/gcp/how-to-guides/) - Learn how to use the Google Cloud provider to provision specific resources
+- [Templates](https://www.pulumi.com/docs/clouds/gcp/#templates) - Use a quickstart template to create a new project
+- [Pulumi AI](https://www.pulumi.com/ai) - Ask Pulumi AI to create a new project

 ## Looking back